tanmoykundu80/Smart-IoT-Energy-Meter-Using-ESP32/README.md

 - **Advanced Analytics**: Use machine learning algorithms to predict future consumption and optimize energy use.

 This guide should provide a solid foundation for building and expanding a smart IoT energy meter system.
 Whether you're a hobbyist, student, or professional, this project can be an excellent way to explore the intersection of IoT, data analytics, and smart home technologies.
+For full step by step guide check out this link: https://circuitdiagrams.in/iot-smart-energy-meter-using-esp32